iamchenjiajun/ip/docs/README.md

 ### Finding Tasks

-Prints a list of tasks with description that matches a keyword.
+Prints a list of tasks with description matching a keyword.

-:information_source: The command uses **case-insensitive** matching.
+:triangular_flag_on_post:: The command uses **case-insensitive** matching.

 `find <search string>` - Searches the list for tasks that contains the search string in the description.